BibhuAsish1925/Power-Efficient-16x8-SRAM-Array-Design-and-Layout-Implementation-using-a-Low-Power-7T-SRAM-Cell/README.md

 The peripheral circuits interact with the SRAM cell as follows:

-1. **Precharge Circuit**

-Before every read operation, the precharge circuit charges both bitlines to logic HIGH.
+1. **Precharge Circuit** - Before every read operation, the precharge circuit charges both bitlines to logic HIGH.

-Condition:

-PC = 0 → BL = 1 and BLB = 1
+Condition: `PC = 0 → BL = 1 and BLB = 1`

 This ensures both bitlines start from the same voltage level.